railgn/godot_test/README.md

 Now:

-    passive skills
-        does this need anything other than the one property? go back to party
+    go back to party

-    targetting functions

     equipment

 Later:
     add deep copy of skills? is this needed? would be useful when creating similar skills same for status effects